-- Describe the personnel required to coordinate the state-based TTA program.
-Describe the system and process for coordinating delivery of TTA to drug courts statewide.
-Detail how the state will assess, implement, and monitor the TTA needs of veterans treatment courts.
-The plan may include support from BJA's TTA providers (e.g., National Association of Drug Court Professionals/Justice for Vets, Center for Court Innovations, and Tribal Law and Policy Institute). - Describe the state's plan to coordinate treatment and recovery support services statewide to reduce opioid, stimulant, and other substance use disorders, including a focus on veterans. - Describe the detailed and randomized drug testing process and how it will occur throughout all components or phases of the program.
-Describe the mechanism which the court will use to ensure coverage and coordination of drug testing among all available agencies associated with the participants. - Describe the proposed frequency of judicial status hearings and related criteria in the program.
-Describe how the program will ensure consistent procedures in the status hearings. - Describe the process the court will use to ensure a perception of procedural fairness throughout all court and program operations. - Describe the plan for sustaining VTC programming after federal funding has ended.
+- Describe the detailed and randomized drug testing process and how it will occur throughout all components or phases of the program.
+Describe the mechanism which the program will use to ensure coverage and coordination of drug testing among all available agencies associated with clients. - Describe the proposed frequency of judicial status hearings and related criteria in the program.
+Describe how the program will ensure consistent procedures in the status hearings. - Describe the process the state will use to ensure a perception of procedural fairness throughout all court and program operations. - Describe the state's plan for sustaining drug court programming after federal funding has ended. - c.

-c.
 Capabilities and Competencies (20%)

-If the applicant is seeking priority consideration under Priority 1(B), it should describe within this section how being a culturally specific organization (or funding a culturally specific subrecipient organization at a minimum of 30% of the project budget) will enhance its ability to implement the proposed project(s) and should also specify which culturally specific populations are intended or expected to be served or have their needs addressed under the proposed project(s).
+If the applicant is seeking priority consideration under Priority 1 (B), it should describe within this section how being a culturally specific organization (or funding a culturally specific subrecipient organization at a minimum of 30% of the project budget) will enhance its ability to implement the proposed project(s) and should also specify which culturally specific populations are intended or expected to be served or have their needs addressed under the proposed project(s).